 There is no charge for Youth Peer services.
 Peggy interviews each referral and his or her parent/guardian individually.
 The kids are invited to come—never pressured—and they, and their caregivers, are asked to sign simple statements of Freedoms and Expectations which outline the guidelines governing youth, caregivers and staff responsibilities.
 Behavioural problems at the centre are extremely rare.

-In addition to Peggy and Frances, the staff includes part-time Assistants whose job it is to make sure that the sessions run smoothly.
-For the 2015-2016 school year, the capable team of assistants are: Brandy MacInnis, Kelsey MacNeil, Ryan Hepditch, Destiny Green and Kaleigh Simpson.
+In addition to Peggy and Kelsey, the staff includes part-time Assistants whose job it is to make sure that the sessions run smoothly.
+In 2018, the capable team of assistants are: Jenna Tobin in the lead role five afternoons a week and who is assisted each day by one of the following: Destiny Green, Shauna Burke, Kerry Landry, and Michelle Anderson and Emma MacIntyre. [photos coming soon]

-With Frances as their immediate supervisor, they make reminder calls, prepare snacks, assist the volunteers, fill in when necessary, and generate a fun, supportive atmosphere.
+With Kelsey as their immediate supervisor, our assistants prepare snacks, assist the volunteers, fill in when necessary, and always generate a fun, supportive, but structured atmosphere.
 Youth Peer has been lucky to find wonderful assistants from the ranks of our loyal and capable volunteers.
-Each winter a new batch of back-up Program Assistants are trained.
+Twice each school year a new batch of back-up Program Assistants are trained.

 Creative Arts Instructors